DEIB-GECO/genereg/doc/source/encode.rst

 ENCODE Data Extraction
 ============================================
-The first data extraction phase consists in selecting from ENCODE all the Transcription Factors (TFs) having binding sites located in the promoter regions of genes of interest.
+The first data extraction phase consists in selecting from ENCODE all the Transcription Factors (TFs) having binding sites located in the promoter regions of the genes of interest.
 Then, starting from these TFs, candidate regulatory genes for each gene of interest are identified:

 .. image:: images/TFs.png

-The query for extracting TFs of interest is implemented according to the `PyGMQL <https://pygmql.readthedocs.io/en/latest/index.html>`_ syntax and data are retrieved from public datasets available on the `GMQL <http://gmql.eu/gmql-rest/>`_ system.
+The query for extracting TFs of interest is implemented according to the `PyGMQL <https://pygmql.readthedocs.io/en/latest/index.html>`_ syntax and data are retrieved from public datasets available on the `GMQL <http://www.gmql.eu/gmql-rest/>`_ system.

 |